simongravelle/lammps-input-files/LiquidExfoliationGraphene/README.md

 ### How to

 From the 'Construction' folder, run the GenerateData.m script using Matlab (Octave should also work with a few modification).
 From the 'Equilibration' folder, run the input.lammps script using LAMMPS.
-Finally, run the input.lammps cript within the 'Run' folder using LAMMPS.
+Finally, run the input.lammps script within the 'Run' folder using LAMMPS.

 ### Output